serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 1. Open your vault application solution in Visual Studio and choose `Manage NuGet packages...`.
 Browse for package `Serilog.Sinks.MFilesSysUtilsEventLog` and add it to your solution.
 1. Add `using Serilog;` at the top of your application class.
 1. In your VaultApplication.cs class, override InitializeApplication(Vault vault) and add a logging configuration bulder, where you write to the `MFilesSysUtilsEventLogSink` (see below)
 1. Add Serilog Log.xxx() statements in your vault application use case code.
+See [Serilog wiki](https://github.com/serilog/serilog/wiki/Writing-Log-Events) about writing log events.

-See the sample vault application in this solution that uses the sink and even allows for setting the logging level in the vault application configuration in M-Files Admin.
+The sample vault application in this repository uses the sink and even allows for changing the logging level in the vault application configuration in M-Files Admin.

 ## Example use in a Vault Application